rpottsoh/My-Exercism-Delphi-Solutions/book-store/README.md

 # Book Store

-To try and encourage more sales of different books from a popular 5 book series, a bookshop has decided to offer discounts of multiple-book purchases.
+To try and encourage more sales of different books from a popular 5 book series, a bookshop has decided to offer discounts on multiple book purchases.

-To try and encourage more sales of the 5 different books they sell of a popular series, a bookshop has decided to offer discounts of multi-book purchases.

 One copy of any of the five books costs $8.

 If, however, you buy two different books, you get a 5% discount on those two books.

 If you buy 3 different books, you get a 10% discount.

 If you buy 4 different books, you get a 20% discount.

 If you buy all 5, you get a 25% discount.

 Note: that if you buy four books, of which 3 are different titles, you get a 10% discount on the 3 that form part of a set, but the fourth book still costs $8.

 Your mission is to write a piece of code to calculate the price of any conceivable shopping basket (containing only